George Morrison (1919–2000)

 1928

-George Morrison at the age of nine years old is sent to a boarding school run by the Bureau of Indian Affairs, in the town of Hayward Wisconsin.
+George Morrison at the age of nine years old is sent to the Hayward Indian Boarding School run by the Bureau of Indian Affairs, Hayward Wisconsin.3

 1929

-A few days after Morrison’s tenth birthday, he was diagnosed with a tubercular hip and was sent to the Indian sanitarium at Onigum, Minnesota.
-Morrison is then transferred to Gillette Children’s Hospital in Saint Paul, Minnesota, where he undergoes surgery.
-He spends a total of 14 months in hospital, his time is spent reading, doing art projects and engaging with the other children.
+A few days after Morrison’s tenth birthday, he is diagnosed with a tubercular hip and sent to the Indian sanitarium at Onigum, Minnesota.
+He is hospitalized for 14 months in Gillette Children’s Hospital in Saint Paul, Minnesota.
+His time recuperating was spent reading, doing art projects and engaging with the other children.

 1930–1939